You’ve probably heard some of the madness that surrounds Black Friday; well, it’s about to get a little crazier!

 In 2011, Walmart broke the tradition of Black Friday.

-Since that time, the retailers are engaged in a race against the clock to catch up with the times.
+Since that time, retailers are engaged in a race against the clock to catch up with the times.

 This is known as Gray Thursday.